rbolt13/mth344/README.md

 # To Do
 * Ace this class
-* Save class notes from drive
+* Save class content from drive

 # Done